 What is USB Debugging?

 USB debugging is a development tool utilized to copy data between your device and computer.
-With “USB Debugging” enabled, you can transfer data from Android to computer or install application with much convenience.
+With “USB Debugging” enabled, you can transfer data from Android to a computer or install the application with many conveniences.
 However, when you buy a new Android phone, for example, HTC, Motorola, Samsung, Sony Xperia, Lenovo, LG, Google Nexus and so on, USB debugging is not on.
-So, you’d better enables USB debugging as soon as you buy a new Android phone.
+So, you’d better enable USB debugging as soon as you buy a new Android phone.
 After switching on USB debugging, you can connect Android smartphone to PC so as to back up data from devices to computers or drag and drop files to the phone as well. .
 On default, “USB Debugging” is disabled and requires to be enabled.